Sport in Asturias: Basketball

 Basketball is the second sport in terms of attendance.
 Gijón Baloncesto, nowadays dissolved, was the first and only team in Asturias that played the Liga ACB, one of the major European basketball leagues.
 Oviedo is nowadays the most important team in the region and nowadays plays the second division.
-Other important teams in men's basketball are Círculo Gijón, tema of the third tier and Gijón Basket, that plays in the fourth division.
+Other important teams in men's basketball are Círculo Gijón, team of the third tier and Gijón Basket, that plays in the fourth division.

 In women's basketball, ADBA plays in the Liga Femenina 2.

 Internationally, the Palacio Municipal de Deportes de Oviedo hosted the matches of the Group F during the 1986 FIBA World Championship.

 Handball

 Despite not having any team in the elite, Asturias is nowadays one of the most prolific canteras in the Spanish handball.
 Players as Alberto Entrerríos, Raúl Entrerríos, Rubén Garabaya or Carlos Ruesga have played for the Spain men's national handball team.
 Asturian Borja Vidal also played internationally, but for Qatar.
 Women like Jessica Alonso have also played internationally for Spain.

 In terms of clubs, La Calzada plays the women's top league while Gijón and Oviedo play the second tier in women's handball and Grupo Covadonga in men's handball.